Applications can be made via: westgatetunnelproject.vic.gov.au/neighbourhoodfund

 West Gate Neighbourhood Fund Grants (opening in early 2020) are for community led projects that are categorised into one of the following:

-- Up to $10,000 in funding to organisations for a one-off project or activity that aims to improve community connectedness and participation.
+- Connecting neighbourhoods grants - Up to $10,000 for a one-off project or activity that aims to improve community connectedness and participation

-- Up to $20,000 in funding for festivals, events, and installations that that bring local people together.
+- Celebrating neighbourhoods grants - Up to $20,000 for festivals, events, and installations that bring local people together

-- Up to $100,000 in funding for improvements to local community, sporting and recreation facilities, and local environments.
+- Transforming neighbourhoods grants - Up to $100,000 for improvements to local community, sporting and recreation facilities, and local environments.

 West Gate Neighbourhood Fund Partnerships are for bigger scale projects that will deliver a lasting benefit for the community.
 West Gate Neighbourhood Fund Partnerships will provide funding from $100,000 and above towards successful projects.

-Yes, but each project must have a separate application.
+Yes, you can submit multiple applications, however, each project must be submitted on a separate application.